-ACE inhibitors are a cornerstone in the treatment of CHF.
+ACE inhibitors are a cornerstone in the treatment of CHF according to the 2009 focused update of the 2005 American College of Cardiology Foundation/American Heart Association (ACCF/AHA) Heart Failure Guidelines.
 Benefits of ACE inhibitor therapy are seen in patients with both mild and severe disease and are independent of CHF etiology.
 The ACE inhibitors improve symptoms, slow disease progression, and decrease mortality in heart failure.
 The evidence suggests the benefit of ACE inhibitors in CHF is a class effect.
 ACE inhibitors should be given to all CHF patients who are at high risk for CHD regardless of the presence or absence of concomitant hypertension.
 Unfortunately, underdosing and underutilization of the ACE inhibitors in CHF patients are well documented.
 As a result, full benefits of ACE inhibitor therapy are not realized.

 Beneficial effects of ACE inhibitors are demonstrated in diabetic and nondiabetic nephropathies beyond those expected from lowering blood pressure.
 In type 1 diabetic patients with hypertension, ACE inhibitors delay the progression of nephropathy regardless of the degree of albuminuria.
 ACE inhibitors and angiotensin receptor blockers (ARBs) delay the progression of nephropathy and delay the increase in albuminuria in hypertensive type 2 diabetics with microalbuminuria.
+ACE inhibitors are demonstrated in diabetic and nondiabetic nephropathies beyond those expected from lowering blood pressure.

 In the setting of acute myocardial infarction (AMI), ACE inhibitors have been shown to reduce mortality rates even in those with normal left ventricular function.
 ACE inhibitors should be started and continued indefinitely in all patients recovering from ST-elevation myocardial infarction (STEMI) with left ventricular ejection fraction (LVEF) of 40 percent or less and for those with hypertension, diabetes, or chronic kidney disease unless otherwise contraindicated.
 ACE inhibitors are also considered a reasonable option in patients who are at lower risk.
-Patients with non-ST-elevation myocardial infarction (NSTEMI) with LVD (LVEF less than 0.40), hypertension and diabetes mellitus, unless contraindicated, should receive ACE inhibitors indefinitely.
+Patients recovering from unstable angina (UA)/non-ST-elevation myocardial infarction (NSTEMI) with LVD (LVEF less than 40 percent), hypertension or diabetes mellitus, unless contraindicated, should receive ACE inhibitors indefinitely.

 In AMI, ACE inhibitors reduce 30-day mortality when therapy is initiated within 36 hours of the acute event.
-Four studies with 98,496 MI patients were analyzed together..
-Trials using captopril and lisinopril showed approximately 30 percent mortality reduction if therapy is initiated within 24 hours of MI symptom onset.
+Four studies with 98,496 MI patients were analyzed together.
+Trials using captopril and lisinopril showed approximately 30 percent mortality reduction if therapy was initiated within 24 hours of MI symptom onset.
+41,42

-The Agency for Healthcare Research and Quality (AHRQ) has published a comparative effectiveness report for the ACEIs and ARBs.
-The ACEIs and ARBs appear to have similar long-term effects on blood pressure among individuals with essential hypertension.
+The Agency for Healthcare Research and Quality (AHRQ) has published a comparative effectiveness report for the ACEIs and ARBs.43 The ACEIs and ARBs appear to have similar long-term effects on blood pressure among individuals with essential hypertension.
 For mortality and major cardiovascular events, there is insufficient evidence to determine if there are any different effects of ACEIs versus ARBs on these serious outcomes.
-ACEIs have been shown to have a greater risk of cough than ARBs and the direct renin inhibitor.36,37,38,39
+ACEIs have been shown to have a greater risk of cough than ARBs and the direct renin inhibitor.^{44,45,46,47}

-A direct renin inhibitor, aliskiren (Tekturna), is a new agent for the treatment of hypertension.
-One recent study has shown it to have an antiproteinuric effect when used in combination with losartan (Cozaar®) in hypertensive patients with diabetic nephropathy.
-At this time, morbidity and mortality data are lacking for aliskiren.
+A direct renin inhibitor, aliskiren (Tekturna), is approved for the treatment of hypertension.
+48 At this time, morbidity and mortality data are lacking for aliskiren.